 The burners can be gas or diesel, which does not affect the characteristics of the chimney, except in the case of gasoil with high sulphur content that requires the use of stainless steel AISI 316L in its interior wall.
 It is often confused that these boilers generate superheated steam instead of hot water with condensate in the exhaust fumes.

 Regarding the operating principle of the smoke circuit, these boilers do not differ from conventional boilers, although the exit temperatures of the fumes are usually somewhat higher in steam boilers than in hot water boilers, since the temperature of the boiler steam generated is greater than that of the hot water.
 So, in these steam boilers there is no special specification regarding the use of AISI 316L steel due to the fact that they are steam boilers.

 Suitable systems for this application are:

-Affordable alternative : double wall stainless steel chimney for all low pressure standard fireplaces.
+Reasonable alternative to classic DWFU system : double wall stainless steel chimney for all low pressure standard fireplaces.
 Works in both dry or moist conditions

 Twin-wall, pressure-tight, modular chimney system made of stainless steel with an inner pipe joint made by a flanged socket covered by a V-band mechanism.